kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 Then we did a `for...in` loop that looped through JSON content stored inside the `players` variable.
 Three steps were performed for every loop iteration:

-1. a div tag was created using `document.createElement` and stored in a variable called `newDiv`.
+1. the loop created a div tag using `document.createElement` and stored in a variable called `newDiv`.
 2. the loop looked at each item in the `players` variable and found its `playerOne` property.
 Then placed it inside the div tag created with the `newDiv` variable by accessing the div's `innerHTML` property.
-3. the loop found the `text` variable that references the `<div id="textTarget">` already on the page and load the `newDiv` content inside of it.
+3. the loop found the `text` variable that referenced the `<div id="textTarget">` element already on the page and loaded the `newDiv` content inside of it.

 This was a basic example of how to use JSON with AJAX...the main takeaway from this is example is, __AJAX can load all different types of content, including JSON__.
 <a name="ajax-jquery"></a>